JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/_index.md

 ![Aspera](/images/aspera/mfa.jpg)
 ![Aspera](/images/aspera/mfa2.jpg)

-**2.** In an application such as Duo Mobile configure MFA with IBM Aspera.
+**2.** In an application such as Duo Mobile configure MFA with IBM Aspera on Cloud™.

 - Test and Verify your authenticator has been set up.
 - Click **Done**.